For information on Identifying Ginseng, please Click Here

 Q-- I live in Petaluma CA. The temperature is fairly mild Winter average 40-60, Summer 70-85 with a night time temp of 65 with some fog.
 Is this suitable for growing ginseng starting with 1 year old sprouts?

 A-- I do not have good news for growing ginseng in mild climates.
 Ginseng needs to freeze in the ground each year.
-We do not sell to Florida, New Orleans, Texas, New Mexico, Arizona, Utah, or Southern California.
+We do not sell to Florida, Louisiana, Texas, New Mexico, Arizona, Utah, Southern California, Hawaii, or Alaska.

 Growing Ginseng in the mountains: